Grislow/KnowledgeBase/javascript/md/es5.md

 * __Global Scope__: when declared outside a function it is accessible in every context of the application.
 * __Function Scope__: when declared inside a function it can only be referenced within that function and its nested functions.

-You might also encounter the terms __lexical scope__ or __static scope__ in regards to Javascript.
+You might also encounter the terms __lexical scope__ or __static scope__ in regards to JavaScript.
 This means you can figure out what the scope of a variable or function is just by looking at where it was declared in the source code.

 ``` javascript
 var globalVar = 'global variable';